wiki:WikiStart

 License

-The software is distributed under the MIT/X11 license.
+This software is distributed under the MIT/X11 license.